JoshGreen000/4001_CI_Bio_Eng_Final_Project/README.md

-These are files from FABRIC VM.
+These "folders" are from my FABRIC VM.

-Logs: holds stderr and stout from running scrips.
+      Logs: holds stderr and stdout from running scripts.
-      Results: holds the stderr and stdout from individual subject run through the scripts.
+            Results: holds the stderr and stdout from individual subject runs through the scripts.

       Scripts: holds the scripts used in FABRIC.

-Output: holds the data used in project... excluding images.
+      Output: holds the data used in the project, excluding images.